Benzinga/benzinga-squawk-client/examples/rtp-receiver/README.md

 3. API key for Benzinga Squawk.
 Contact Benzinga licensing team at  licensing@benzinga.com, if you don't have one.
 4. Squawk WebSocket address.
 Contact Benzinga licensing team at  licensing@benzinga.com for that.
 5. Publicly open and accessible IP and few ports, 5 should be enough, on your end.
 Multiple ports needed in case there are more than one broadcaster is active
+6. [ffmpeg](https://www.ffmpeg.org/) command-line utility.
+It is for saving the incoming audio stream in a file using [StreamingSessionListener](src/main/java/com/benzinga/squawk/StreamingSessionListener.java).
+You can comment/remove that part from [SquawkWSClient](src/main/java/com/benzinga/squawk/SquawkWSClient.java) if you want to consume the incoming RTP differently.

 ## Installing and Executing